connet-dev/connet/README.md

 server-addr = "localhost:19190" # the control server address to connect to server-cas = "path/to/cert.pem" # the control server certificate

-direct-addr = ":19192" # at what address this client listens for direct connections direct-allow-cidr = [] # set of networks in CIDR format, to allow direct connetctions from direct-deny-cidr = [] # set of networks in CIDR format, to deny direct connetctions from
+direct-addr = ":19192" # at what address this client listens for direct connections

+allow-cidr = [] # set of networks in CIDR format, to allow connetctions to/from deny-cidr = [] # set of networks in CIDR format, to deny connetctions to/from

 [client.destinations.serviceX]
 addr = "localhost:3000" # where this destination connects to, required